Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 All timing inspection is done with a timing light.
 It is a strobe light and it “senses” the spark and flashes a light.
 You may direct this flash onto the flywheel.
 The flywheel has 3 marks.
 The first one to show up is the “F” mark for high rpm.
 The next one is the “S” mark for idle speed.
 The third is “OT” and is for adjusting the valves.

 In the first few years of production (roughly up to about 1959) the flywheels had the two timing marks made by a ball that was swaged into a hole in the flywheel.
+The photo is almost at the bottom of that page.
 It showed up well and was elegant.
-Please send me a close-up picture of this ball.
 As a cost cutting measure, the later flywheels just had a line stamped into the flywheel.
 The lines were painted yellow and even when new they didn’t show up well with the timing light.
-I suggest that you mark the timing marks on the flywheel with white paint.
+I suggest that you mark the flywheel timing marks with white paint.
 I just barely touch a slot screwdriver into a small can of white paint and then touch the line on the flywheel.
 Be very careful to not use too much paint, or it may run and be a real mess to clean up.
-Let it dry some before you crank it up.
+Let it dry before you crank it up.

 How much error is too much?
 That is up to you.
 We found little, if any, improvement if the two marks are brought together from only 1/4″ apart.
 We took the limit to be somewhere from 1/4″ to 3/8″ before we would think about fixing it.
 Let me caution here.
 You may see only one mark and think all is OK.
 It could be that the other mark is so far off that you can’t even see it.
 That is not uncommon.